jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

         else:
             ...

-  the terminal shows all tests are still green
+  the terminal shows all tests are still green all the way

 .. _test_duration_w_an_earlier_wake_than_sleep_time_review: